 “It was heartbreaking,” said Gage.
 “It’s a place for dancing, for weddings, for funerals.
 It’s a place of refuge, where we can be amongst family and friends.
 And that’s exactly what people needed during the pandemic.”

 The intention of the clubs was never about revenue, members said.
-Even while shut down, the Veterans Hall has ramped up efforts to host food drives.
+Even while shut down, the Verdean Veterans Memorial Hall has ramped up efforts to host food drives.
 “They are really there to support the community.
 They stayed very active and involved through the pandemic,” Gomes said.